wubowen416/qvc-clean/README.md

 An example can be found in `assets/example/convert.txt`.
 You can adapt this file for you own batched conversion.

+We palso rovide a (not fully) pretrained checkpoint based on hubert which can be downloaded from [this url](https://drive.google.com/file/d/1F-w8k7YBETHeelXmSDUniJzkeLMRjT5h/view?usp=share_link).
+Please unzip the checkpoint and place it under `logs` as `logs/qvc_hubert`.

 Convert audios using the following command:

 ```bash